bmurithi/stima-data/README.md

 # Energy Monitoring Data (Kenya)

+> This data is in no way canon - Data is only provided for curious minds.

 This data is a log of estimated cost of energy applications snapshoted from a Kenya Power simulation.

 Data is collected from a WEMO switch using the script in [tools](./tools/scripts/).